5 Min Read

-"My husband is not physically attracted to me."
-Believe it or not, I hear this from wives pretty regularly.
-Many spouses, both men and women, are dissatisfied with the amount or quality of sexual intimacy in their marriage.
+"My husband is not physically attracted to me" is not an uncommon problem.
+Believe it or not, many spouses, both men and women, are dissatisfied with the amount or quality of sexual intimacy in their marriage.

 When you feel like you're being ignored and unloved it's easy to let those frustrations turn into negative behavior that only drives your partner further away.
 Frustration, anger, and resentment can be expressed as nagging or the very destructive silent treatment.

-Be careful not to dismiss working on areas you can improve on.
-Although your husband's comment that you need to work on your "problems" likely was meant to deflect away from what he needs to work on and the relationship, there is truth in what he said.
-However, the same applies for him as well.
-It is true that sometimes partners need to work on changing themselves before they're ready and capable of making lasting change to the relationship.
+Although your husband's comment that you need to work on your "problems" was likely meant to deflect away from what he needs to work on, there’s truth in what he said.

-Sexual intimacy in marriage is such a common area of heartache, and so many wives can say "my husband is not physically attracted to me," that I'm going to write another article about this problem.
-In the upcoming post, I'll share the story of a couple I work with in marriage counseling who are also dealing with the problem "my husband is not physically attracted to me."
+Sexual intimacy in marriage is such a common area of heartache, and so many wives can say "my husband is not physically attracted to me."
+So, if this is you too, you're not alone and it is fixable.

-Editor's Note: This post was originally published October 24, 2010 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published October 24, 2010, updated on December 5, 2017, and has been updated again with new information for accuracy and comprehensiveness.